deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16267/index.md

 ![](figures/figures_8_0.png)

-> 🔼 The figure shows example video captioning results from the BLIP-3-Video model and compares its performance against Tarsier and LLaVA-OneVision on the Mira dataset, highlighting differences in caption quality and hallucination rates.
+> 🔼 The figure shows example video captioning results on the Mira dataset, comparing the outputs of BLIP-3-Video, Tarsier, and LLaVA-OneVision for several video clips, presented in a question-answering format.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Example video captioning results on Mira dataset, formed in question-answering style.